IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/requirement-and-issue-tracking.rst

 Overview of Managing Requirements in Github
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* All level 5 requirements will be managed as Github issues
+* All level 5 requirements will be managed as Github issues.
 * The status of the requirement issue ("Open" / "Closed") is an indication of both development and testing status, so a requirement is not "Closed" until it is implemented and has passed a SIT.
 * Requirement issues should track sub-issues that describe the implementation.
    * Doing this allows to better track designs and append new SPIKEs and implementation issues to the requirement if a re-design is proposed.